What is soap?

 Perhaps if I had seen that amazing reaction in my high school chemistry class I would have paid more attention, and at times now, I wish I had a degree in chemistry!
 I do warn you though, once you try making soap, it has a way of hooking you and you become a “soap addict”!

 As I said, there is a strong alkali involved!
 LYE!
 Do be careful and respectful of it!
-Don’t even ask what lye can do to a body!
+Lye can cause skin burns and also damage surfaces.
 The whole idea is to have the lye completely react with the oils, and if anything, let there be “extra” fats/oils after the reaction is done, rather than extra lye.
 That “extra” oil is called super fatting.
 That fat will be similar to applying a lotion, and also depends on the type of oil or fat.
-Each oil has a certain qualities for skin and soap.
+Each type of oil/fat has certain qualities for skin and soap.
 See here and here.

 Now, don’t be afraid if this is sounding very complicated.
 You DON’T need to be a chemical engineer at all.
-There are aids to calculating how much of each of the oil you would like to use to give you a good soap.
-I always use this calculator.
-It lets me fill in the amounts by either percentage or weight, and how much super-fatting I’d like.
+There are aids to calculating how much of each of the oil you would like to use to give you a good quality soap along with the lye calculator.
+I always use this recipe calculator.
+It lets me fill in the amounts by either percentage or weight, and how much super-fatting I’d like to make a bar of soap to my needs and personal preference.
 It will then give you the rating of the recipe in various categories.
 Like I said, I’m not an engineer.
 I try small batches when I have concocted an acceptable recipe and I also test my soap by doing lots of hand washing.
 The best recipes are usually a combination of hard fats and soft/liquid oils to the lye that is dissolved in some water based liquid.

 Here is a basic laundry bar recipe.
 You quickly will learn that coconut oil in soap makes it very bubbly and also very cleansing.
 For that reason I have it at 50% of the fats, since I want this to be for cleansing.
 The other fat is the beef tallow. (which you can render yourself as in my tutorial)